Removal of singularities and Gromov compactness for symplectic vortices: Convergence modulo bubbling

-For the rest of this section, let us fix a real number $p>2$.
-By Lemma~\ref{LemmaWeakLimitCompactification} (using gauge invariance of the vortex equations) we may henceforth assume without loss of generality that there exists a pair $(A,u)$ consisting of a connection $A\in\A^{1,p}(P)$ on $P$ and a section $u\in W^{1,p}_{\mathrm{loc}}(\Sig \setminus Z,P(\X))$ of $P(\X)$ defined on $\Sig \setminus Z$, and a smooth reference connection $A_{0}\in\A(P)$, such that the following holds. {(\roman{enumi}')} \begin{enumerate} \itemsep 1ex \item The connection $A$ is in Coulomb gauge relative to $A_{0}$, that is,
+where $g_{\nu} \in \G^{2,p}(P)$ are the gauge transformations from Lemma~\ref{LemmaWeakLimitCompactification}.
+We restate the assertion of Lemma~\ref{LemmaWeakLimitCompactification} using this notation: There exists a pair $(A,u)$ consisting of a connection $A\in\A^{1,p}(P)$ on $P$ and a section $u\in W^{1,p}_{\mathrm{loc}}(\Sig \setminus Z,P(\X))$ of the bundle $P(\X)$ that is defined on $\Sig \setminus Z$, and a smooth reference connection $A_{0}\in\A(P)$ such that the following holds. \begin{description}[topsep=1ex, itemsep=0.5ex, itemindent=0cm, labelsep=1ex, leftmargin=0.5cm] \item[(C1)] The connection $A$ is in Coulomb gauge relative to $A_{0}$ on $\Sig$, that is,